souliss/souliss.github.io/_posts/media/2015-09-26-esp8266-wifi-multicolor-bulb.md

 * As today, the URL to be used is http://arduino.esp8266.com/staging/package_esp8266com_index.json into *Additional Board Manager URLs* field.
 You can add multiple URLs, separating them with commas.
 * Install Souliss library on [Library Manager](https://github.com/souliss/souliss/wiki/Your%20First%20Upload) of Arduino IDE

-Once you will power your bulb, if is the first time and has never been configured before, you will see an *Access Point* called **Souliss**, just connect and point your broweser to **http://192.168.4.1**
+Once you will power your bulb, if is the first time and has never been configured before, you will see an *Access Point* called **Souliss**, just connect and point your browser to **http://192.168.4.1**

 ![](http://souliss.net/images/2015-09/WebConfig.png?raw=true)